lubismuhammad/Ocean_data/README.md

-# Ocean_data
+# Ocean_code_HS
-This data contains all the SSH, SST, SSS, U, V, Chl-a, Zooplankton parameter data for you to process in your research.
+You can use all the coding for processing your data